Ok, Zoomer:

 The Biggest Take Aways:

-4 out of 5 expressed a desire to learn more about their phone's capabilities.
+• 80% of participants expressed a desire to learn more about their device’s capabilities.

 UX Process